 Based on these criteria the performance of the Board various Board Committees viz.Audit Committee Stakeholders' Relationship Committee and Nomination and RemunerationCommittee and Individual Directors (including Independent Directors) was evaluated by theBoard and found to be satisfactory.
-During the year under review the IndependentDirectors of your Company reviewed the performance of Non Independent Directors andChairman of the Company taking into account the views of Executive Directors andNon-Executive Directors.

-The Board as a whole is an integrated balanced and cohesive platform where diverseviews are expressed and dialogued when required with each Director bringing professionaldomain knowledge to the table.
+The Board as a whole is an integrated balanced and cohesive platform where diverseviews are expressed and discussed when required with each Director bringing professionaldomain knowledge to the table.
 All Directors are participative interactive andcommunicative.

 The Chairman has abundant knowledge experience skills and understanding of theBoard's functioning possesses a mind for detail is meticulous to the core and conductsthe Meetings with poise and maturity.

 The information flow between the Company's Management and the Board is complete timelywith good quality and sufficient quantity.